 Cupping is a very effective and relaxing alternative treatment to pain and muscle spasms.
-Most patients report immediate relief of muscle tightness and have reported the "pain melting away under the cups!"

 What you need to know about cupping